rainero84/Authenticator/README.md

 # Authenticator

-This is an exaple project created for a client.
+This is an example project created for a client.

 The client required a Login Screen for his applications.